klp18/adfs-mobileid/README.md

 ### Step 0: Installation of ADFS service

-This depends strongly on the purpose of the environment: development lab, integration test, highly available proudction.
+Refer to the Microsoft official documentation on how to install and deploy this service in your environnment.
-Microsoft has provided a [walkthrough guide](https://technet.microsoft.com/en-us/library/dn280939.aspx "Set up the lab environment for AD FS in Windows Server 2012 R2") for development lab.
+There is also a [walkthrough guide](https://technet.microsoft.com/en-us/library/dn280939.aspx "Set up the lab environment for AD FS in Windows Server 2012 R2") for development lab.

 ### Step 1: Establishment of Connectivity between ADFS server(s) and Mobile ID servers

 #### 1.1: IP connectivity between Mobile ID client and Mobile ID server

-ADFS servers can access the Mobile ID servers (*MID*) only from specific IP addresses.
+The Mobile ID service (*MID*) can only be accessed by servers from specific IP addresses.
-The address range is specific to an Application Provider (*AP*) and configured by the MID service during the enrollment process for the AP.
+The address range is specific to an Application Provider (*AP*) and configured by the MID service during the enrolment process for the AP.

 #### 1.2.
 SSL connectivity between Mobile ID client and Mobile ID server

 An ADFS server must establish a mutually authenticated SSL/TLS connection with a MID server before calling the MID services.
-During the enrollment process of Mobile ID Application Provider Account, you have created a SSL/TLS client certificate for your Mobile ID connection.
-It is recommend not to re-use the existing certificate/keys of ADFS service.
+During the enrolment process of Mobile ID Application Provider Account, you have created a SSL/TLS client certificate for your Mobile ID connection.
-You also need the certificate of the Certificate Authority (*CA*) for the MID servers, which is located in [certs](../certs) folder.
+You also need the certificate of the Certificate Authority (*CA*) for the MID servers, which is located in [certs](certs) folder.

 ##### Configuration for SSL/TLS:

 1.2.1.
 Import your SSL client certificate file (PFX/PKCS#12 format) into *computer* certificate store:

   Right-click your SSL Client certificate file, select `Install PFX`, the Certificate Import Wizard will pop up.
-  Select `Local Machine` as Store Location, Click `Next` twice, then enter the passphase of the PFX file, click `Next` and click `Finish`.
+  Select `Local Machine` as Store Location, Click `Next` twice, then enter the passphrase of the PFX file, click `Next` and click `Finish`.

 1.2.2.
 If your SSL client certificate is issued by a Certificate Authority trusted by your organisation, you can skip this step, otherwise (e.g. self-signed certificate), you need explicitly configure trust for it:
-  Run `mmc.exe`, navigate to `File` > `Add/Remove Snap-in...`, select `Certificates` in left `Available snap-ins` panel, click `Add >`, choose `Computer account`, click `Next`, `Finish`, `OK`, the `Certicates (Local Computer)` snap-in is added to Management Console.
+  Run `mmc.exe`, navigate to `File` > `Add/Remove Snap-in...`, select `Certificates` in left `Available snap-ins` panel, click `Add >`, choose `Computer account`, click `Next`, `Finish`, `OK`, the `Certificates (Local Computer)` snap-in is added to Management Console.

   In the Certificate Management Console for Local Computer;
   right-click `Trusted People`, navigate to `All Task`, then `Import...`, this opens the `Certificate Import Wizard`;
-  Clicks `Next`, locates the PFX file in `File to Import`, `Next`, enters passphrase for the private key, clicks `Next` twice and `Finish`.
+  Clicks `Next`, locates the PFX file in `File to Import`, `Next`, enter passphrase for the private key, clicks `Next` twice and `Finish`.

   Make sure that the service account of ADFS role service has access to the imported key/certificate.